ros-perception/vision_msgs/README.md

   * Classification2D and Classification3D: pure classification without pose
   * Detection2D and Detection3D: classification + pose
-  * ClassifierInfo: Information about a classifier, such as its name and where to find its metadata database.
+  * VisionInfo: Information about a classifier, such as its name and where to find its metadata database.

 By using a very general message definition, we hope to cover as many of the